-- 6. "Sexual orientation" means having or being perceived as having an emotional, physical, or sexual attachment to another person without regard to the sex of that person or having or being perceived as having an orientation for such attachment, or having or being perceived as having a self-image or identity not traditionally associated with one's biological maleness or femaleness.
-"Sexual orientation" does not include a physical or sexual attachment to children by an adult. - 7.
-"Status with regard to public assistance" means the condition of being a recipient of federal, state, or local assistance, including medical assistance, or of being a tenant receiving federal, state, or local subsidies, including rental assistance or rent supplements. - E. "Remedial response" means a measure to stop and correct acts of harassment or violence, prevent acts of harassment or violence from recurring, and protect, support, and intervene on behalf of a student who is the target or victim of acts of harassment or violence. - F. Sexual Harassment; Definition - 1.
-Sexual harassment includes unwelcome sexual advances, requests for sexual favors, sexually motivated physical conduct, or other verbal or physical conduct or communication of a sexual nature when: - a. submission to that conduct or communication is made a term or condition, either explicitly or implicitly, of obtaining employment or an education; or - b. submission to or rejection of that conduct or communication by an individual is used as a factor in decisions affecting that individual's employment or education; or - c. that conduct or communication has the purpose or effect of substantially interfering with an individual's employment or education, or creating an intimidating, hostile, or offensive employment or educational environment. - 2.
-Sexual harassment may include, but is not limited to: - a. unwelcome verbal harassment or abuse; - b. unwelcome pressure for sexual activity; - unwelcome, sexually motivated, or inappropriate patting, pinching, or physical contact, other than necessary restraint of student(s) by teachers, administrators, or other school district personnel to avoid physical harm to persons or property; - d. unwelcome sexual behavior or words, including demands for sexual favors, accompanied by implied or overt threats concerning an individual's employment or educational status; - e. unwelcome sexual behavior or words, including demands for sexual favors, accompanied by implied or overt promises of preferential treatment with regard to an individual's employment or educational status; or
+- 6. "Sexual orientation" means to whom someone is, or is perceived of as being, emotionally, physically, or sexually attracted to based on sex or gender identity.
+A person may be attracted to men, women, both, neither, or to people who are genderqueer, androgynous, or have other gender identities. - 7.
+"Status with regard to public assistance" means the condition of being a recipient of federal, state, or local assistance, including medical assistance, or of being a tenant receiving federal, state, or local subsidies, including rental assistance or rent supplements. - E. "Remedial response" means a measure to stop and correct acts of harassment or violence, prevent acts of harassment or violence from recurring, and protect, support, and intervene on behalf of a student who is the target or victim of acts of harassment or violence.

+F. Sexual Harassment; Definition

+- 1. Sexual harassment includes unwelcome sexual advances, requests for sexual favors, sexually motivated physical conduct, or other verbal or physical conduct or communication of a sexual nature when: - submission to that conduct or communication is made a term or condition, either explicitly or implicitly, of obtaining employment or an education; or - b. submission to or rejection of that conduct or communication by an individual is used as a factor in decisions affecting that individual's employment or education; or - c. that conduct or communication has the purpose or effect of substantially interfering with an individual's employment or education, or creating an intimidating, hostile, or offensive employment or educational environment. - 2.
+Sexual harassment may include, but is not limited to: - a. unwelcome verbal harassment or abuse; - b. unwelcome pressure for sexual activity; - c. unwelcome, sexually motivated, or inappropriate patting, pinching, or physical contact, other than necessary restraint of student(s) by teachers, administrators, or other school district personnel to avoid physical harm to persons or property; - d. unwelcome sexual behavior or words, including demands for sexual favors, accompanied by implied or overt threats concerning an individual's employment or educational status; - e. unwelcome sexual behavior or words, including demands for sexual favors, accompanied by implied or overt promises of preferential treatment with regard to an individual's employment or educational status; or f. unwelcome behavior or words directed at an individual because of sexual orientation, including gender identity or expression.

-- f. unwelcome behavior or words directed at an individual because of sexual orientation, including gender identity or expression. - G. Sexual Violence; Definition - 1.
-Sexual violence is a physical act of aggression or force or the threat thereof that involves the touching of another's intimate parts or forcing a person to touch any person's intimate parts.
+G. Sexual Violence; Definition

+- 1. Sexual violence is a physical act of aggression or force or the threat thereof that involves the touching of another's intimate parts or forcing a person to touch any person's intimate parts.
 Intimate parts, as defined in Minnesota Statutes section 609.341, includes the primary genital area, groin, inner thigh, buttocks, or breast, as well as the clothing covering these areas. - 2.
-Sexual violence may include, but is not limited to: - a. touching, patting, grabbing, or pinching another person's intimate parts - coercing, forcing, or attempting to coerce or force the touching of anyone's intimate parts; - c. coercing, forcing, or attempting to coerce or force sexual intercourse or a sexual act on another; or - d. threatening to force or coerce sexual acts, including the touching of intimate parts or intercourse, on another.
+Sexual violence may include, but is not limited to: - a. touching, patting, grabbing, or pinching another person's intimate parts - b. coercing, forcing, or attempting to coerce or force the touching of anyone's intimate parts; - c. coercing, forcing, or attempting to coerce or force sexual intercourse or a sexual act on another; or - d. threatening to force or coerce sexual acts, including the touching of intimate parts or intercourse, on another.